Octo-Labs/orm_adapter_aws/README.md

 # OrmAdapterAws

-A SimpleDB (vida AWS::Record::Model) adapter for the orm_adapter gem.
+A SimpleDB (via AWS::Record::Model) adapter for the orm_adapter gem.

 ## Installation